ghc/ghc/docs/users_guide/debugging.rst

     instead of ``undef`` in calls.
 This makes it easier to catch subtle code generator and runtime system bugs (e.g. see :ghc-ticket:`11487`).

+.. ghc-flag:: -falignment-sanitisation
+    :shortdesc: Compile with alignment checks for all info table dereferences.
+    :type: dynamic

+    Compile with alignment checks for all info table dereferences.
+This can be useful when finding pointer tagging issues.

 .. ghc-flag:: -fcatch-bottoms
     :shortdesc: Insert ``error`` expressions after bottoming expressions; useful when debugging the compiler.